tonym128/storytime/_posts/2023-10-10-once-upon-a-time,-there-was-a-prince-who-was-lost-in-a-big-forest.markdown

+---
+layout: post
+title: Once upon a time, there was a prince who was lost in a big forest
+date: 2023-10-10 13:08:18 +0200
+comments: true
+published: true
+categories: ["post"]
+tags: ["Story"]
+author: Tony Mamacos
+---
 Once upon a time, there was a prince who was lost in a big forest.
 He was nervous and didn't know what to do.
 Suddenly, he saw a little girl walking towards him.
 "Hello, little girl," said the prince.
 "Can you help me find my way out of this forest?"
 "Yes, I can help you," said the little girl.
 "But first, let's kiss and make a wish."